 by anthony on 02/21/11 at 2:58 pm

 Your buttons may call users to act, but do they compel users to act?
 Buttons can come in different shapes and forms, but a button isn’t effective if it doesn’t compel users to take action.
 The more clicks your call to action button gets, the higher chance you have at converting your users into customers.
-There are a few best practices that can help turn your call to action buttons into compel to action buttons.
-When you understand and apply these best practices to your buttons, you’ll notice that the difference is night and day.
+There are best practices that can help turn your call to action buttons into compel to action buttons.

-Use gradients, drop shadows and rounded corners to make it look real.
+Use gradients, shadows & rounded corners to make it look real

 It’s no secret that the more real your buttons look the more users know will know to click it.
 Using gradients, drop shadows and rounded corners on your button will make it look like a three-dimensional button that users can press.
 Users press buttons all the time throughout their daily life.
 So when they see a realistic looking button on your website, they’ll instantly know what to do with it.